krasoffski/lsgbc/README.md

 Dash `-` character as value has following meanings:

-- `DISCOUNT`: you can buy this item without the use of coupon (flash sale).
+- `DISCOUNT`: you can buy this item without using of coupon (flash sale).
 - `LOWEST`: there is no information about the lowest price for this item.

 ### The best deal